iqtree/iqtree.github.io/doc/AliSim.md

 * The 26th and 6th positions of
 the sequence at the taxon `T2` to be `A` and `G`, respectively.

-> NOTE: Site index starts from 0 to make AliSim compatible with VGsim's output).
+> NOTE: Site index starts from 0 to make AliSim compatible with VGsim output).
 If you want to start from 1, use the option `--index-from-one`.

 The following command